Sanming Fujian, China Travel Guide

 Halal options are very limited or virtually non-existent.
 A small Muslim community might have local eateries, but these are not typically common in tourist areas.

-Research ahead of time for certain locations.
+Research beforehand for particular locations.

 Kosher food is virtually non-existent.
 Travelers with strict Kosher dietary needs should plan to bring their own provisions.